-In the winter semester of the 2020-2021 academic year, students in the translation and interpreting major will once again have an opportunity to obtain training in their professional field in several ways.
+In the summer semester of the 2021-2022 academic year, students in the translation and interpreting major will once again have an opportunity to obtain training in their professional field in several ways.

 Basic information about the subject:

 The Translation Training course is intended for all students in the translation and interpreting major attending a Master’s degree programme.
 Starting from the 2016-17 academic year, every translation and interpreting student must complete this subject once, having enrolled in any of the four semesters of their Master’s studies.
 The amount of work within the scope of this subject is evaluated by 2 ECTS credits.

 Students who enrol in the Translation Training course in the summer semester of 2021-2022 will be asked to fill out an online questionnaire regarding their preferences in terms of the form of training:

 The survey will be available until Sunday 27/02/2022 at 23:45.
 Students are asked to fill it out by this date only if they have enrolled for the training course this summer semester.

 1. Training through the Centre for Translation and Interpreting Training (CPTP) at the Department of British and American Studies (3rd sector and academia)

 - Students will be included in the CPTP database based on their language profile and previous grades earned in translation subjects.

 - Throughout the course of the semester, students will receive translation orders in a total range of 20 to 40 standard pages.